learning-org-2565/php-pharmacy/DOCKER-SETUP.md

 - Start phpMyAdmin (optional)
 - Create a network for all services

+**Important**: If this is the first time running the application, you need to import the database schema (see step 3)

 ### 2. Access the Application

 Once containers are running, access: